sixeyed/docker-windows-workshop/slides/sections/metrics-application.md

 The next level of detail is application-level metrics, recording details about what your app is doing.
 You surface those through a metrics API in the same way as the runtime metrics.

-We'll add application metrics to the message handlers, so we can see the flow of messages through the system.
+We'll add application metrics to the message handler, so we can see the flow of messages through the system.

 ---

 ## Expose metrics from the message handlers

-The message handlers already have code to record metrics when they handle messages.
+The message handler already has code to record metrics when they handle messages.

-You can see this in the [Program.cs](./src/SignUp.MessageHandlers.SaveProspect/Program.cs) file for the SQL Server handler, and the [QueueWorker.cs](./src/SignUp.MessageHandlers.IndexProspect/Workers/QueueWorker.cs) file for the Elasticsearch handler.
+You can see this in the [Program.cs](./src/SignUp.MessageHandlers.SaveProspect/Program.cs) file for the SQL Server handler.

 > Both handlers use a community Prometheus package on NuGet, [prometheus-net](TODO).
 It's a .NET Standard library, so you can use it from .NET Framework and .NET Core apps.